• Skip to primary navigation

 Red History Museum (Dubrovnik): visit + photos

-Immerse yourself in the world of Dubrovnik’s Museum of Red History, a unique place dedicated to the complex history of the former Yugoslavia.
-This unique museum retraces the history of communism in Croatia through an interactive scenography featuring documents, photos, multimedia and the striking reconstruction of a period house.
+Immerse yourself in the world of Dubrovnik’s Red History Museum, a unique place dedicated to the complex history of the former Yugoslavia.
+This unique museum traces the history of communism in Croatia through an interactive scenography featuring documents, photos, multimedia and a striking reconstruction of a period house.

 An immersive and surprising visit not to be missed!